tobyg98/programming-challenge/README.md

 3. Update the tests to provide coverage for these changes.

 4. Alter the application to read the latest data set from the QLD Govevernment Open data portal.
 HINT: Open data is hosted via an application called CKAN.
 There are multiple ways of achieving this.
+The data is accessible [here](https://data.qld.gov.au/dataset/ambient-estuarine-water-quality-monitoring-data-near-real-time-sites-2012-to-present-day).